John Dies at the End: Plot

 David goes home to wash up and change clothes.
 After leaving the shower, David finds the man who had been possessed by the bugs that were once in Marley.
 He/it tells David to call him Shitload because "there's a shitload of us in here."
 After surviving multiple gunshots, Shitload kidnaps David, who is knocked unconscious after Shitload repeatedly punches him in the balls.
 David wakes up in the back of a liquor truck with John and other survivors of the party and they seem to be headed to the Luxor Hotel in Las Vegas to meet with Albert Marconi, an expert in the paranormal.
 En route to Las Vegas, Detective Appleton rescues the group from Shitload.
 Shortly after, he explodes into a swarm of the white bugs, which possess one of the other survivors, forcing David to kill and burn their body.

 A climactic battle scene takes place at the Luxor and involves many strange scorpion monsters and a portal into what is apparently Hell that unleashes several entities called Shadow People.
 Marconi closes the portal, and John and David return home and resume their lives.

 One year later, Dave and John begin investigating various strange phenomena, all caused by the Shadow Men.
 David alone is haunted by messages from a "Korrok," who harbors seeming ill will towards David, and is somehow orchestrating much of the phenomena.
 Eventually, David and John are called to the home of Molly's previous owner and one of the survivors who died in the Luxor, "Big" Jim Sullivan, to investigate the disappearance of Jim's sister, Amy.
 Amy disappeared from behind a locked door with no other entrances.
 After Amy reappears, David and John take more soy sauce to gain the supernatural awareness that they feel they need to confront the source of the Shadow Men and stop them for good.
 They then build a bomb, which is accidentally eaten by Molly.
 After tracking the Shadow Men to an abandoned mall, John and Dave are transported to another dimension, where they are greeted by followers of a godlike being called Korrok, who commands the Shadow Men in a bid to conquer all possible universes for consumption and amusement via acts of mass genocide and torture.
 They are informed that, through their use of the Soy Sauce, they are now the chosen vectors through which the Shadow Men will invade their world.
 Escaping their captors, the two flee with Molly just as the bomb detonates.

 An incredulous Arnie refuses to believe Dave, even after being shown one of the monsters the Shadow Men summoned.
-After Arnie tells a story about his younger years of being a reporter wherein a cop referred to him as an N-word, David realizes that Arnie, whom he sees as a white man, must be manifesting as a ghost.
+After Arnie tells a story about his younger years of being a reporter where a cop called him a nigger, David realizes that Arnie, whom he sees as a white man, must be manifesting as a ghost.
 David reveals the real Arnie dead in the trunk of Arnie's rental car.
 Arnie panics and disappears.